Award winning creative digital campaign

 Changing behaviour to ease NHS pressures

-Health campaigns are always a highly rewarding aspect of the work we do.
+Healthcare and NHS marketing campaigns are always a highly rewarding aspect of the work we do.

 It’s an opportunity to pour our heart, soul and creative minds into a project which has real impact on the organisations we work with and a much wider social impact on the communities they serve.

-When we collaborated with North West Ambulance Service (NWAS) on their ‘Make the Right Call’ initiative it was part of a much bigger picture to ease the mounting seasonal pressures on our wonderful NHS services.
+When we collaborated with North West Ambulance Service (NWAS) on their ‘Make the Right Call’ initiative it was part of a much bigger picture to ease the mounting seasonal pressures on our wonderful NHS marketing services.

 Developed to support a national NHS winter campaign, it was designed to help spread key messaging to the public when it comes to making the right healthcare choices during times of ill health.

 It focussed on delivering awareness that while dialling 999 may seem an easy option, unless it’s a life-threatening emergency there are more appropriate choices ranging from self-treating minor ailments to pharmacists, GP’s, walk-in centres and NHS 111.

 The core aspect was alerting people to the fact that using A&E or 999 for non-emergencies could take essential help away from someone who really needs it.

 With the aim of raising awareness, educating and informing the region’s residents, we were briefed to create an engaging digital campaign alongside promotional literature design for GPs surgeries and outdoor banners to sit outside NWAS stations.

 As we’ve partnered with NWAS on a number of projects over the years, it didn’t take us long to make the right call when it came to forming the foundations of an original and engaging campaign.